4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 These activities are specifically designed to be fun and cognitively stimulating for people with dementia

-At Gleam in Your Eye, our activities are specifically designed to be fun and useful for people with dementia.
+At Gleam in Your Eye, our activities are specifically designed to be fun and valuable for people with dementia.

-With a subscription, each month you’ll receive a box with 5 games developed for moderate-stage dementia, including:
+With a subscription, each month you’ll receive a box with five games developed for moderate-stage dementia, including:

 • Sensory activities to stimulate long-term memory